Logo

 1. Optimize learning programs

-Most organizations already have in place several learning assets/programs.
+Most organizations already have several learning assets or programs in place.
 These assets must be reviewed to ensure they meet the organization’s existing and future skills requirements.
-While reviewing the learning programs, the organization should consider the following:
+While reviewing the learning programs, the concerned person should consider the following:

 • What more can be integrated into these programs to deliver an enriched learning experience?